Construction Reference Charts & Visual Guides

 Pitch Typical Multiplier Notes

-Multipliers are planning references; final quantities can change with dormers, valleys, hips, and manufacturer system requirements.
+Multipliers are planning references.
+Final quantities change with dormers, valleys, hips, and manufacturer system requirements.

 Methodology, Review, and How to Use These Charts

 Each visual on this page is built to make our estimating defaults easier to understand.
-Where possible, we publish ranges (not single “perfect” numbers) because materials vary by supplier, moisture, compaction, and job conditions.
-If you want the reasoning behind each default and where we source reference values, use the pages below.
+Where possible we publish ranges rather than single figures, because materials vary by supplier, moisture, compaction, and job conditions.

 1) Confirm assumptions